Inspections are manual. Your leasing pipeline doesn’t have to be.

 Striking the right balance between landlord and tenant rights in lease agreements is crucial for fostering a harmonious and long-lasting relationship.
 Industry experts recommend allocating approximately 60% of the rights and responsibilities to the landlord and 40% to the tenant, creating a fair and equitable dynamic.

 This balanced approach can help reduce the number of disputes or problems by an average of 25% annually, according to a study by the National Apartment Association.
-Furthermore, research conducted by RentPrep, a leading property management platform, suggests that tenant-landlord relationships where rights are properly balanced tend to last 30% longer on average compared to those with an imbalance of rights.
-By respecting each other’s rights, including the tenant’s rarely discussed examination rights, both parties can establish trust, transparency, and a more positive rental experience overall.
+Research from RentPrep, a leading property management platform, suggests that tenant-landlord relationships with balanced rights last 30% longer on average than imbalanced ones.
+Respecting each other’s rights, including the tenant’s examination rights, allows both parties to build trust and transparency.
+This collaboration results in a more positive overall rental experience.